Search

 (a).
 Main and operating characteristics:-

-In order to obtain the main characteristic curves of the pump, it is operated at different speeds.
-For each speed rate of flow discharge is varied by means of a delivery valve and for different values of manometric head Hm, shaft power P and overall efficiency Eo, are measured or calculated.
+To obtain the main characteristic curves of the pump, it is operated at different speeds.
+Each speed rate of flow discharge is varied using a delivery valve and different values of manometric head Hm, shaft power P and overall efficiency Eo, are measured or calculated.
 The same operation is repeated for different speeds of the pump.
-Then Hm Vs Q, P Vs Q and Eo Vs Q curves for different speeds are plotted, so that three sets of curves are obtained, which represent main characteristics of the pump.
+Then Hm Vs Q, P Vs Q and Eo Vs Q curves for different speeds are plotted, so that three sets of curves are obtained, which represent the main characteristics of the pump.

 (b).
 Constant efficiency curves:-